DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 Vehicles are divided into three classes: A, B, and C. The higher class CDL you have, the more vehicle types you are allowed to drive as long as you have the necessary endorsements.
 Here is a breakdown of the three classes of commercial license:

-Class C: Any single vehicle or combination of vehicles that does not meet the definition of Class A or Class B, but is either designed to transport 16 or more passengers (including the driver), or is placarded for hazardous materials.
+Class C: Any single vehicle or combination of vehicles that does not meet the definition of Class A or Class B, but is either designed to transport 16 passengers or more (including the driver), or is placarded for hazardous materials.

 What are the maximum vehicle sizes I can drive?